Mookie Betts Player Props: Dodgers vs. Athletics

 Athletics Pitching Rankings

-- The pitching staff for the Athletics has a collective 8.2 K/9, which ranks 24th in MLB.
+- The 8.2 strikeouts per nine innings compiled by the Athletics pitching staff ranks 24th in the league.

-- The Athletics give up the third-most home runs in baseball (148 total, 1.4 per game).
+- The Athletics allow the third-most home runs in baseball (149 total, 1.4 per game).

-- Waldichuk (2-6) takes the mound for the Athletics in his 14th start of the season.
-He's put together a 6.38 ERA in 84 2/3 innings pitched, with 84 strikeouts.
+- Harris makes the start for the Athletics, his sixth of the season.
+He is 2-5 with a 6.07 ERA and 49 strikeouts in 56 1/3 innings pitched.

-- The lefty last appeared in relief on Wednesday, when he tossed 4 2/3 innings against the San Francisco Giants, allowing no earned runs while giving up one hit.
+- The left-hander last appeared in relief on Thursday, when he threw 3 1/3 innings against the San Francisco Giants, allowing two earned runs while giving up two hits.

-- In 24 games this season, the 25-year-old has put up a 6.38 ERA and 8.9 strikeouts per nine innings, while giving up a batting average of .295 to opposing batters.
+- In 12 games this season, the 26-year-old has put up an ERA of 6.07, with 7.8 strikeouts per nine innings.
+Opponents are batting .249 against him.

 © 2023 Data Skrive.
 All rights reserved.